DuckyMomo20012/image-n-crypt/README.md

 ## :gem: Acknowledgements

-Use this section to mention useful resources and libraries that you have used in your projects.
+Here are useful resources and libraries that we have used in our projects.

 - [Flask](https://flask.palletsprojects.com/): Flask is a lightweight WSGI web application framework.